erichlof/Babylon.js-PathTracing-Renderer/README.md

 <br>

 <h2>Progress Updates</h2>

+* August 10th, 2021: glTF Models are now loading and being path traced in real time - whoo hoo!
+I successfully ported my glTF geometry preparation and BVH builder code from the three.js framework to the Babylon.js framework.
+It took me a while to find the equivalents to some of the routines between the two libraries, but once I did, it was smooth sailing!
+In fact, Babylon's system was so easy to use that I added a new model-picker to the GUI menu, allowing the end user to easily select a model to load from the drop-down list.
+Then, behind the scenes, the Babylon PathTracing Renderer jumps into action, quickly loading the glTF/glb file, converting it to a BVH-builder-friendly representation, building an efficient BVH, storing that tree as a GPU data texture, then starts ray casting against that data inside the GPU path tracer - all in a matter of seconds! ;-)

 * July 15th, 2021: Added camera and FPS stats with stats.js and a more intuitive GUI with the dat.gui.js system.
 Instead of memorizing numerous hotkeys, the demos feature fully functioning menus and foldable controls in the upper right-hand corner of the webpage.